This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 I adore making art from maps and atlases.
 DIY art journals made from maps are so pretty and bring with them a sense of adventure.

 However, you may have maps or atlases that are not so well bound or are loose, or you just want to rip the pages out and make your journal exactly as you want it.
 That’s what we’re going to do.
+So, I hope you’re ready to get messy and have some fun.

-I have a fun spirit bound atlas of Great Britain I got from a library book sale.
+I have a fun spiral bound atlas of Great Britain I got from a library book sale.
 If you love books, making art journals from books then you should check your local library for any sales.
 They sell them even cheaper than Goodwill.
 However, Goodwill and any thrift store is a great place to find materials for making DIY art journals.

 Step 1.)
 Gathering your pages